discorb-lib/discorb/docs/tutorial.md

 bundle exec discorb run main.rb
 ```

 Yay!
 Your bot is online!
 ![](./assets/06_online.png)

 But your bot won't do anything.
-So let's add simple Ping command!
+So add your bot some greetings!
 `Ctrl + C` to stop your bot.

-#### Add a command
+#### Add a greeting

 You can do some action on message by typing like this: